Mormon settlement techniques of the Salt Lake Valley: Theodemocracy

+A Theodemocracy was instituted, combining church and state.
+The church is organized with a lay ministry, beginning with the president and his counselors, who form the First Presidency and who have oversight for all areas, the Quorum of the Twelve Apostles and other general authorities, who are assigned responsibility over specified areas, then local leaders of stakes and wards.
+There were also tribunals that acted as basic court systems, however, there were no lawyers.
 The influx of non-Mormons, as well as a desire to obtain statehood, prompted the church to re-evaluate its system.
-The Saints established a more recognizable type of government and proposed the State of Deseret, with all three branches of government: legislative, judiciary, and executive.
-Instead, however, the Territory of Utah was formed by an act of Congress in 1850, with Brigham Young as governor.
-Even with this new government in place, the Church's influence was still overwhelmingly present.
-The church's leaders taught their people that they were establishing the Kingdom of God, like that of ancient Israel, upon the earth(“Our Heritage”).
-The leadership of the Saints in Utah under Young has been described as “a completely organized and efficient ecclesiastical machine”.
+The Saints proposed the State of Deseret, with all three branches of government: legislative, judiciary, and executive.
+Instead, the Territory of Utah was formed by an act of Congress in 1850, with Brigham Young as governor.
+The church's leaders taught their people that they were establishing the Kingdom of God upon the earth.
+The leadership of the LDS Church in Utah under Young has been described as "a completely organized and efficient ecclesiastical machine".